SPOILER ALERT: THE WHOLE POINT OF THIS POST IS TO ANALYZE THE MUCH-DEBATED ENDING OF DIANNA WYNNE JONES’ FIRE AND HEMLOCK.

 Tom is so badly wounded that an ambulance is needed.
 He has to go to the hospital.
 He and his quartet have just been offered their first recording contract, and may have to cancel it due to Tom’s injury.
 The other adults are clamoring about.
 Yet Tom is fixated on the conversation he is having with Polly about her description of Tan Coul’s back in a story she once sent him.

 The Nowhere level is even more revealing.

 On its surface, this conversation is about Polly’s substitution of sentimental drivel for a realistic description of Tan Coul’s back.
 Reread it, keeping in mind that when Polly tried to give Tan Coul a wife and a boy assistant, Tom’s imagination rejected that storyline.
-The wife and boy still manifested into the real world, but they belonged instead to someone else.
+The wife and boy still manifested into the real world, but they belonged to someone else instead.
 But when Polly gave Tan Coul’s silken, muscularly rippling back an injury that she gets to dress and care for, did Tom’s imagination reject that storyline?

 “Tom, this looks awful!”

 “But how about the bit round the edges?”
 Tom asked almost jeeringly.

 “Brown—and you’ve got muscles,” Polly said.
 “I don’t know what to do!”

 People’s feet appeared, trampling round them in the grass.
 Ed said, “Hell’s bells!
 That’s what the noise was!”
 Ann threw herself down on her knees beside Polly, demanding to know what had happened.
 Sam took hold of Polly’s elbow and pulled her to her fee.
 “Are you all right?
 What happened?”

 “It was—“ Polly began, but Tom interrupted her.
 “From playing the cello in Australia,” he said.
 “That’s all.”